f2calv/multi-arch-container-rust/README.md

 Although I could acheive my goal of deploying the same application to multiple architectures using seperate Dockerfiles (i.e. Dockerfile.amd64, Dockerfile.arm64, etc...) in my view that is messy and makes the CI/CD overly complex.

-This repository contains my learnings and provides a fully working example of building a .NET application container image that is capable of targetting multiple platform architectures - all from a single Dockerfile.
+This repository contains my learnings and provides a fully working example of building a Rust application container image that is capable of targetting multiple platform architectures - all from a single Dockerfile.

 If you find this repository of use then please massage my ego by giving this repository a :star: ... :wink: